 J2EE includes deployment specifications for Web applications, EJB modules, Enterprise applications, client applications, and connectors.
 J2EE does not specify how an application is deployed on the target server—only how a standard module or application is packaged.

-Java is platform independent, so you can edit and compile code on any platform, and test your applications on development WebLogic Servers running on other platforms.
+Java is platform-independent, so you can edit and compile code on any platform, and test your applications on development WebLogic Servers running on other platforms.
 For example, it is common to develop WebLogic Server applications on a PC running Windows or Linux, regardless of the platform where the application is ultimately deployed.

 Weblogic Tutorial Summary:

 Our course design of tutorials is practical and informative.
 At TekSlate, we offer resources to help you learn various IT courses.
-We avail both written material and demo video tutorials.
+We avail of both written material and demo video tutorials.
 For in-depth knowledge and practical experience explore Online WebLogic Training.